 I’m going to be honest: I love to cook, but dinner is a drag.
 I’m totally capable of scanning Pinterest for recipes.
-I know my way around the stove, but among figuring out what to eat, picking up ingredients I may never use again and having to put it all together, I lose my mojo.
+I know my way around the stove, but after figuring out what to eat, picking up ingredients I may never use again and having to put it all together, I lose my mojo.
 I’m guilty of throwing up my hands and ordering takeout in lieu of making my own meal.

 Still, I was skeptical of meal kits: How much time could it really save?
 Isn’t it kind of expensive?